ShawnPotter/hello/README.md

 # hello
-This is my first MVC project
+This is my first MVC project for SDEV328